 Bringing together regional skills and teams to increase system capacity

 Project ECHO Ontario Skin and Wound Care two-day in-person “boot camp” sessions are available to registered members.
-Watch for updates: we will conduct at least seven boot camps between 2019 & 2021 at the Michener Institute in Toronto and other locations across the province.
+Watch for updates: we will conduct several boot camps between 2019 & 2021 across the province.

 Boot camp sessions are deeper dives into Project ECHO Ontario Skin and Wound Care topics.
 The boot camps are developed and delivered in collaboration with the regional Continuing Professional Development (CPD Offices), and relevant program partners to improve regional relevance and recruitment.